Ninja Sex Party: Formation and early career (2009–2012)

 Avidan, who previously sang in bands such as The Northern Hues and Skyhill, initially conceptualized the band.
 In need of a band member, Avidan was introduced to Wecht, who was the musical director of a comedy troupe in New York, by a mutual friend at the Upright Citizens Brigade Theatre, Julie Katz, a member of Wecht's comedy troupe (who would later be featured in their music video "The Decision"), to whom Avidan had asked if she knew any musicians.
 The band was formed in February/March 2009 with Avidan going by his stage-name/character "Danny Sexbang" and Wecht going by "Ninja Brian".
 However, the character "Danny Sexbang" was originally named "Danny Sweetnuts" before being changed to "Sexbang" as Avidan felt the name seemed "stronger."

-Inspired by The Lonely Island and Flight of the Conchords, Ninja Sex Party was about "a Jewish superhero who wears a unitard, with his best friend who's a ninja, and together they sing songs about dicks, and try to hit [unsuccessfully] on women."
+Inspired by The Lonely Island and Flight of the Conchords, Ninja Sex Party is about "a Jewish superhero who wears a unitard, with his best friend who's a ninja, and together they sing songs about dicks, and try to hit [unsuccessfully] on women."
+The original goal of the project was to attempt to create a sitcom series similar to Flight of the Conchords.

 They began performing together that summer, appearing in various film festivals, including SXSW, Dragon Con, and the LACS.
-They have been awarded "Best Comedy Video" by Industry Power Play, as well as the "Trophy of Awesomeness" on Vimeo's video website.
+They were awarded the "Trophy of Awesomeness" on Vimeo's video website.
 They won "Best Comedy Video Short" and "Best Comedy Song" in Improvisation News' 2010 INNY Awards.
 Their video "Sex Training" also appeared on the Comedy page of The Huffington Post.
 All their early music videos were directed, shot, and edited by Jim Turner, who was the only person paid for his involvement; all other people participating were friends working for free.

-In 2011, they released their first album NSFW, on iTunes, which contained both original songs, and all of their previously released songs on YouTube.
+In 2011, they released their first album NSFW, which stands for Not Safe For Women on iTunes, which contained both original songs, and all of their previously released songs on YouTube.